fbartels/pushbullet-bash/README.md

 It can list your available devices and push different types of data to them.

 Set your PushBullet API key by creating the file $HOME/.config/pushbullet and adding the line PB_API_KEY=<your key> to it.
-Alternatively you can specify a different config file or even an API key while calling pushbullet-bash.
+Alternatively you can specify a different config file or even an API key while calling pushbullet-bash:

 ```
 # Specifying a different config file